• Skip to primary navigation

 Preparing The Cookie Dough

-• Dust your hands and a flat work surface with a little powdered sugar and roll out the cookie dough into a log about one inch and a half in diameter.
+- Dust your hands and a flat work surface with a little powdered sugar and roll out the cookie dough into a log about one inch and a half in diameter. (work with one portion at a time)

 When Ready To Bake

-• Slice the cookie dough into 24 equal portions and roll each into a ball.
+- Slice each cookie log into 12 equal portions and roll each into a ball. ( you should have 24 dough balls)

 Notes